-Is Empathy A Cognitive Skill?
+Is Empathy a Cognitive Skill?

 So how does this relate to empathy?

 - Cognitive empathy means you are capable of grasping other people’s thoughts and feelings.

 Do Psychopaths Have Cognitive Empathy?

 Cognitive empathy is the capacity to perceive and know what other people feel.
-And most psychopaths use that to their advantage and manipulate others.
+And most psychopaths use that to their advantage to manipulate others.
 From a scientific perspective, they specialize in using cognitive empathy to gain the upper hand.